 We’ve hit the mid-year mark for 2018, and a lot has already happened in the ad tech space: Google Ad Blocker, GDPR, net neutrality, and much more.
 These looming events influenced many of the digital advertising trends predicted for 2018, but with Q1 and Q2 in the rearview mirror, are those year-end predictions really coming to fruition?
-And more importantly, how has consumer sentiment shifted over the past year given recent trends?
+And more importantly, how has consumer sentiment shifted over the past year given recent digital advertising industry trends?

 To answer these questions, we conducted a survey of 502 randomly-selected U.S. consumers—a census breakdown of 53 percent female, 47 percent males.
 Our 2018 Digital Advertising Trends Survey explores consumer experience with trends that were predicted to impact the digital advertising industry in 2018.
 These include most influential ad platforms and types, devices, ad blockers, gender stereotypes, and data privacy.